adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 - `BARCODE_ITF`
 - `BARCODE_CODABAR`

-Note that some barcode standards can only encode numbers, so attempting to print non-numeric codes with them may result in strange behaviour.
+Note that some barcode standards can only encode numbers, so attempting to echo non-numeric codes with them may result in strange behaviour.

 ### bitImage(EscposImage $image, $size)
 See [graphics()](#graphicsescposimage-image-size) below.